ethereum-optimism/optimism/packages/balance-monitor/README.md

 ## Description

-A forta agent which detects when a specified account balance is below 0.5 ETH
+A forta agent which detects when a specified account balance is below the specified threshold.

 ## Running